Rovas payment processor

 expiration integer Present when available: the same expiration UNIX timestamp from your payment request (or, for some bank flows, the server-side callback deadline).
 Compare with occurred_at to ensure the notification is still within the intended validity window without relying on your stored copy alone.

 Required response: Return HTTP 204 No Content to confirm successful processing within the 5-second timeout.
-Rovas then redirects the buyer to your callbackurl.
+Rovas then redirects the buyer to your callback_url.
 Any other status code suppresses the redirect and shows the buyer: "Thank you for the payment.
 Due to a temporary problem, the premium features at @project could not be immediately activated.
 We will remedy the problem, and notify you as soon as possible."

 JSON schema — immediate webhook parameters